Download This Sample

-Orcas, commonly known as killer whales, are large marine mammals that belong to the suborder odontoceti, or toothed whale.
-They are one of the most recognized animals in the world because of their large size and distinct black and white pattern.
+Orcas, commonly known as killer whales, are large marine mammals that belong to the suborder Odontoceti, or toothed whales.
+They are one of the most recognized animals in the world because of their large size and distinct black-and-white pattern.

-See the fact file below for more information on the Killer Whales or alternatively, you can download our 23-page Killer Whale worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on Killer Whales, or you can download our 23-page Killer Whale worksheet pack to utilize within the classroom or home environment.

 Key Facts & Information

 - Scientific Name: Orcinus orca

 - Common Name: Orca, Killer Whale, Blackfish, and Wolves of the Sea

 - Average Lifespan in the Wild: 50 to 80 years

 - Average Size: 23 to 33 feet (7 – 10 m)

 - Average Weight: Up to 6 tons